Character set support

 CJKT documents occurring within a large multi-lingual website, such as those published by Universities and government agencies.

-Small CJKT-only installations where the administrator speaks sufficient English to read documentation and use the administration interface.
+Small CJKT-only installations where the administrator speaks sufficient English to read documentation and use the search dashboard.

 Funnelback includes some basic support to perform character mappings between simplified and traditional Chinese.